-My friends and I have been loyal customers at Plates from day one and have watched this business grow (from what seemed like just us eating there) to a steady flow of women (and a few men), starting at 11:00 on most days.
-We love the fresh salads, home made dressings and of course, fountain soda 🙂 If you’ve been following me on Instagram you know it’s my go-to lunch spot for eat in or take out in Bountiful.
+My friends and I have been loyal customers at Plates from day one and have watched this business grow (from what seemed like just us eating there) to a steady flow of women (and a few men), starting early afternoon most days.
+We love the fresh salads, home made dressings and of course, fountain soda 🙂 If you follow me on Instagram you know it’s my go-to lunch spot for eat in or take out in Bountiful.

 This salad is simple to make ahead.
 I like to cook extra bacon and pecans because they have so many uses in other dishes and will keep when sealed up in a Ziplock bag for weeks (refrigerate the bacon and hide from kids and husband).
 The pecans and bacon can be prepared ahead along with the dressing, so the salad can easily be arranged when ready to serve.
 I love this salad served with Mango Chicken Pasta Salad with Tarragon Lime Dressing and Lion House Rolls for a girls lunch in home.